 If you do plan to visit Hawaii soon, you need to be aware of the Covid precautions the islands are taking.
 You have to be vaccinated to visit, or show proof of a negative Covid test.
 You also have to register your visit, and you will have to follow rules like wearing masks, and showing vaccinations/negative tests at restaurants.
 The rules may change by the time you go, so be absolutely sure you check the Safe Travels Hawaii site for updates.

-Be sure to check out my other Oahu posts for more info on this beautiful island.
-(Where to Stay in Honolulu & Best Oahu Tours: The Oahu Grand Circle Island Tour)
+Be sure to check out my other Oahu posts for more info on this beautiful island: Where to Stay in Honolulu & Best Oahu Tours: The Oahu Grand Circle Island Tour.
+And be sure to check out Part 2 of this adventure, and the Top 5 Must See Places in Kaua’i.

 Signed with Style,